 Proper use of venetoclax

 Take venetoclax exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
-Do not change your dose or stop taking venetoclax, unless you are told to do so by your doctor.
+Do not change your dose or stop using venetoclax without first asking your doctor.

 This medicine comes with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 Take venetoclax with food and water at the same time each day.
 Swallow the tablet whole.
 Do not break, crush, or chew it.

 Drink plenty of water each day to help prevent an unwanted effect called tumor lysis syndrome.
 Your doctor may also give medicine to decrease uric acid in the blood (eg, allopurinol).

-Do not eat grapefruit products, starfruit, or Seville oranges with venetoclax.
+Do not eat or drink grapefruit products, starfruit, or Seville oranges with venetoclax.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.